abhinavkumar17/arch-drift-detection/README.md

 ---

-## Stage 3 — the annotation pass ✅
+## Stage 3 — the annotation pass
+The test is dome only in local to check how it will be handled at fargate

 `annotate.py` turns a raw unified diff into exactly what the model needs, and nothing it doesn't.
 Three jobs.